 The airbag system is not a substitute for seat belts, but it is an integral part of the vehicle's overall passive safety system.
 Please bear in mind that the airbag system can only work effectively when the occupants are wearing their seat belts correctly and have adjusted the head restraints properly.
-For this reason, it is most important to wear the seat belts at all times, not only because this is required by law in most countries, but also as a contribution to your own safety
+For this reason, it is very important to wear the seat belts at all times, not only because this is required by law in most countries, but also for your safety.